DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards/mega-wifi.md

 Tinkerers may feel more comfortable.
 It takes about 15-20 minutes from start to finish (read, download, unzip, flash, done).

-`Click on this link</reference/hardware/microcontrollers/wifi-mega>`{.interpreted-text role="doc"} for detailed instructions on exactly how to configure and use a Mega+WiFi board.
+`Click on this link</reference/hardware/microcontrollers/wifi-mega>` for detailed instructions on exactly how to configure and use a Mega+WiFi board.